Asd1agd/Mobile_Arduino_Serial_sensor_ros2_wraper/README.md

 ### 1. Set IP at node startup

-First conenct your mobile and laptop on same network by mobile hotspot .Now get the IP address by entering:
+First connect your mobile and laptop on the **same network** via hotspot or Wi-Fi.
+Get the PC IP address by running:

 ```bash
 ip a
 ```
-in the terminal and you can get ip address at "wlp1s0: inet" copy tha and paste it inside app and as well use it as parameter in ros2 serial_sensor_udp node.

-You can specify the PC’s IP address that the Serial Sensor app will send data to:
+Look for your network interface (e.g., `wlp1s0`) and copy the IP address at `inet`.
+Enter this IP in the Serial Sensor app and also use it as a parameter for the ROS 2 node:

 ```bash
 ros2 run serial_sensor_ros2 serial_sensor_udp --ros-args -p udp_ip:=192.168.122.11
 ```

 * `udp_ip` → The IP address your PC is listening on.
-* This is useful if your PC has multiple network interfaces or a dynamic IP.
+* Useful if your PC has multiple network interfaces or a dynamic IP.

 ### 2. Change IP at runtime

-If you need to change the IP while the node is running, use:
+To change the IP while the node is running:

 ```bash
 ros2 param set /udp_sensor_publisher udp_ip 192.168.122.11